Tow truck industry

 This page offers information for the tow truck industry, including how to licence tow trucks, technical standards, annual inspections, and the Authority to Tow declaration.

-From 7 November 2022, new consumer protection measures have been introduced requiring the driver of a tow truck to declare the maximum tow/salvage and storage fees payable on the Authority to Tow statement.
+On 7 November 2022, new consumer protection measures were introduced requiring the driver of a tow truck to declare the maximum tow/salvage and storage fees payable on the Tow Truck Driver Statement.

-At the same time, updated technical standards for tow trucks will be introduced in WA, improving the safety and roadworthiness of vehicles.
-Tow Truck vehicle owners should familiarise themselves with these changes to understand how it impacts the licensing of their vehicle.
+From 7 November 2023, all tow trucks must demonstrate compliance with new, updated technical standards by passing a vehicle inspection before a WA vehicle licence can be granted or renewed and be subject to an annual inspection, to improve the safety and roadworthiness of vehicles.
+Tow Truck vehicle owners should familiarise themselves with these coming changes to understand how it impacts the licensing of their vehicle.

-Here you can find information about the rules, regulations, and vehicle standards for tow trucks.
+Here you can find information about the rules, regulations, and technical standards for tow trucks.

 Tow Truck Driver’s Statement